The complete guide to an airtight content strategy in 2025

 In this regard, it’s essential to deploy a web content strategy to properly promote your post-sale content to customers.
 This includes:

-For example, a customer may not appreciate getting an email about troubleshooting an issue or using your product to do something that he doesn’t need to do.
+For example, a customer may not appreciate receiving an email about troubleshooting an issue or using your product to do something that he doesn’t need to.

 The main thing you need to ensure is that all this content is readily available and easy to find on your website when needed.